 When Is The Disney Springs Christmas Tree Trail Open?

 The Disney Springs Christmas Tree Trail generally opens in early November and runs until about the first week of January.
-For the 2019 Christmas season, the Disney Springs Christmas Tree Trail is available November 8, 2019 through January 5, 2020.
-The Christmas Tree Trail is open seven days a week from 11 am until 11 pm each day.

 We’ve toured the Christmas Tree Trail on opening weekend and also after New Years.
 Having the trail open after the New Year allowed us to grab dinner at Disney Springs and visit the Christmas Tree Trail before our Disney Cruise in early January.
 On the other hand, visiting the trail in early November got us excited for the season ahead.
 Who doesn’t love stretching out Christmas by starting early or ending late?